Cogusue/Testador_de_AMP-OP/PCB e Componentes/README.md

 # Informações
-Aqui estão a PCB e os componentes do projetp
+Aqui está a PCB do projetp